alemonteiro/brackets-sql-connector/README.md

 * Only one connection can be used at a time for executing editor querys.
 In the future it will be one per editor.
 * Only one database can be viewer per server setup.
 If you need multiple databases on the same server, create multiples server for now.
-* The browser has no function other than listing the stuff for now, in the near future it'll open the function/view/procedure content on the editor.
 * No SSL support yet

 ### Contributions And Attributions ###